Create an NFS Server on Oracle Linux

 tail -n5 /etc/fstab

-Replace <SERVER_IP_ADDRESS> with the IP address of the server instance.
+Where ol-node-01 is the hostname or IP address of the server instance.

-tail -n5 displays the last 5 lines in the /etc/fstab file.
+tail -n5 displays the last five lines in the /etc/fstab file.

 3. Mount and verify the share is accessible.